Let's help you find the best method, tool and activity for your project!

 This content is 1 year old.
 Remember that the following content might be outdated.

 Part of my job, as a user experience designer, is to bring people together to help them find solutions to the problems they are facing.
 Involving users, audience, stakeholders, partners, internal teams and developers from the start will help us build better products and services.
 There’s a lot of methods available to UX designers and researchers to help strategize, observe, understand problems, ideate and validate solutions.
 This also means that it’s quite easy to get lost and feel overwhelmed with the quantity of information available.
 That’s why, I’m sharing with you my list of resources I use in my daily job to find the right UX method and tool for my project.

-Find the right UX method that fits your project phase
+Find the right UX method that fits your project phase or need

 Design Research Techniques

 Designresearchtechniques.com is an online repository for participatory design techniques.
 The different techniques are organized according to 6 steps in a project lifecycle: discover, define, conceptualize, design, implement and evaluate.
 If you are stuck in a particular phase, looking for methods and inspiration will definitely help.

 Each method is presented with a short overview.
 Some more complex methods get a full description page with problems, solutions, when and what to use the method for and the process of implementation.